pulp/pulp/docs/sphinx/user-guide/qpid.rst

 ----------------------------------------------------------

 The recommended way to create the needed NSS DB and SSL certificates, is to run the pulp-qpid-ssl-cfg script installed in /usr/bin.
-When installing into /etc/pki, users must run this script as root (or use sudo).
-The script will prompt for optional user input but in all cases, a default is provided.
+When installing into the default location /etc/pki/pulp/qpid, users must run this script as root (or use sudo) due to the permissions required to create files and directories within /etc/pki.
+The script prompts for optional user input but in all cases, a default is provided.

 These inputs are as follows: